-The Project site and activities are located on a pre-disturbed and highly modified environment.
-(Figure 1) (NSW Government 2021).
-The Project is not located within waterfront land or riparian corridors.
+The Project site and activities are located on a pre-disturbed and highly modified environment (Figure 1) (NSW Government 2021).
+The Project is located within 40 m of a unnamed watercourse and Merritts Creek (Figure 2).

 Figure 1: General Project location within proximity to mapped watercourses (NSW Government 2021)